Two constructions of quaternary Legendre pairs of even length: Introduction

 \begin{theorem} Suppose $p$ is an odd prime for which $2p-1$ is a prime power.
 Then there exists a quaternary Legendre pair $(a,b)$ of length $2p$ for which $b$ is binary. \end{theorem}

-Theorem~\ref{thm:main1}~$(ii)$ provides the first known construction of quaternary Legendre pairs for infinitely many even lengths.
+Theorem~\ref{thm:main1}(ii) provides the first known construction of quaternary Legendre pairs for infinitely many even lengths.
 Theorem~\ref{thm:main2} does not necessarily provide quaternary Legendre pairs for infinitely many even lengths because, to our knowledge, it is an open question as to whether there are infinitely many primes $p$ for which $2p-1$ is a prime power.
-(The number of such primes $p$ that are at most $10^2$, $10^3$, $10^4$, $10^5$, $ 10^6$, $10^7$, $10^8$ is $12$, $42$, $205$, $1 190$, $7 802$, $56 267$, $423 770$.
-The following heuristic argument suggests that one might expect the stronger result that there are infinitely many primes $p$ for which $2p-1$ is prime: by the Prime Number Theorem, the ``probability'' that an integer $n$ is prime is approximately $1/\log n$; assuming independence, the ``probability'' that integers $n$ and $2n-1$ are both prime is approximately $1/(\log n)^2$, and $\sum 1/(\log n)^2$ diverges.)
+(The number of such primes $p$ that are at most $10^2$, $10^3$, $10^4$, $10^5$, $ 10^6$, $10^7$, $10^8$ is $12$, $42$, $205$, $1 190$, $7 802$, $56 267$, $423 770$.)
+We are grateful to a referee for pointing out that Dickson's conjecture (see \citep[][conj.~5.25]{Shoup:2009}, for example) implies the stronger statement that there are infinitely many primes $p$ for which $2p-1$ is prime: assuming Dickson's conjecture to be true, the number of primes $p$ up to $n$ for which $2p-1$ is prime is asymptotically $C \frac{n}{(\log n)^2}$ where $C \approx 1.32$.

 Prior to this paper, the smallest unresolved case of Conjecture~\ref{conj:KW} was length 36 \cite{KotsireasWinterhof:2024,KotsireasKoutschanWinterhof:2024}.
 In view of Theorems~\ref{thm:main1} and~\ref{thm:main2}, the unresolved cases of Conjecture~\ref{conj:KW} of length at most~$100$ are now